MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-new-file.md

 > Applies to: Azure Stack HCI, version 22H2 (preview)

 After you have successfully installed the operating system, you are ready to set up and run the deployment tool.
-This method of deployment uses Windows Admin Center interactively to create a configuration (answer) file that is saved.
-The deployment tool provides an interactive, guided experience that helps you deploy and register the cluster.
+This method of deployment uses Windows Admin Center to create a configuration (answer) file interactively that is saved.

+You can deploy both single-node and multi-node clusters using this procedure.

 > [!IMPORTANT]
  > Please review the [Terms of Use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) and agree to the terms before you deploy this solution.